 The 21st Century Glass-Steagall Act would reinstate many of the protections found in the original Glass-Steagall Act.
 It would wall off depository institutions from riskier activities like investment banking, swaps dealing, and private equity activities.
-It would encourage financial institutions to shrink, and eliminate their ability to rely on federal depository insurance as a backstop for high-risk activities.
+It would force some of the biggest financial institutions to break apart and eliminate their ability to rely on federal depository insurance as a backstop for high-risk activities.